 - First few hours: The first few hours of detox are typically accompanied by mild symptoms such as headaches.

-- A week or more: Symptoms will typically begin to subside within about a week.
+- A week or more: Symptoms typically begin to subside within about a week.
 You may experience cravings during this time.

 Once the drug is out of your body, your mind can start to work on rebuilding yourself and your relationships.
 This will help your detox be a productive and successful one.